What is Infertility?

 How long does it take to recover?

-What is the price of the treatment in India?
+What is the cost of infertility treatment in India?

-The cost of laparoscopic surgery in India generally ranges between Rs 1 lakh to Rs 2 lakhs.
+The cost of surgery in India generally ranges between Rs 1 lakh to Rs 2 lakhs.
 The surgery to remove the varicose vein in the scrotum of a man may cost something between Rs 90,000 and Rs 1,50,000.
-Clomephene, used to treat infertility in women, costs around Rs 650 per cycle.
+Clomiphene used to treat infertility in women costs around Rs 650 per cycle.
 The prices may vary with other variations of this drug.
 An ICSI treatment costs between Rs 1,50,000 to RS 2,50,000 while Frozen Embryo Transfer procedure will cost a patient an additional Rs 1,20,000.

 A person who has undergone successful treatment for infertility is generally able to reproduce within 2 years.
 However, this is not a permanent result.
 A person may again have infertility problems due to leading an unhealthy lifestyle like smoking, drinking or by not being active.
 Some health issues also may have an effect on the fertility of men and women.